Thomas F. O'Higgins: With the Blueshirts

 In 1933, Fianna Fáil called a surprise election which saw them consolidate their power in the Dáil.
 That spring, O'Higgins handed over leadership of the ACA to Eoin O'Duffy, the former Garda Commissioner who had just been sacked by Éamon de Valera.
 O'Duffy took the ACA into a more radically hardline direction, renaming it the "National Guard" and adopting many elements of European Fascism such as the Roman straight-arm salute, uniforms and huge public rallies.

 In August 1933, Fianna Fáil banned the National Guard following an aborted march on Dublin.
 As a result, in September the National Guard, the National Centre Party and Cumann na nGaedhael merged into one new party, Fine Gael.
 O'Duffy was named leader, with WT Cosgrave of CnaG replaced to avoid the idea that the new party was merely a continuation of CnaG.
 The National Guard, now known as the Young Ireland Association, was to act as a youth wing for the party.
 O'Higgins was key in battering the new alliance.
 Representing the National Guard in the negotiation phase, he became part of Fine Gael's first national executive and sat on its Dáil front bench.

-In September 1933, the Gardai raided the National Guard's Dublin headquarters.
+In September 1933, the Gardaí raided the National Guard's Dublin headquarters.
 In response, O'Higgins and Desmond FitzGerald led other Fine Gael TDs in wearing the blue shirt of the National Guard in the Dáil chamber.
 In February 1934, at Fine Gael's first national convention, O'Higgins denounced Fianna Fáil as ‘the vanguard of the communist policy here’, and called Éamon de Valera an ‘arch-communist agent’.
 O'Higgins was amongst the Fine Gael leaders more open to the introduction of Corporatism policies being pushed by members of the Blueshirts such as James Hogan, Michael Tierney and Ernest Blythe.